-The financial statements have been prepared on basis other than going concern as the directors expect to liquidate the Company in the earliest opportunity.
-There would be no difference to asset values between a going concern basis and a basis other than going concern under the historical cost convention.
+The financial statements have been prepared on a basis other than going concern as the directors expect to liquidate the Company at the earliest opportunity.
+There would be no difference to asset values between a going concern basis and a basis other than going concern.